 With costs on the rise, insurance is an expense that fleet managers simply can’t avoid.
 Claims costs, for example, often account for a substantial percentage of fleet insurance and by reducing accident rates, is one of the most effective ways of driving down premiums.

 Easier said than done?

-These five tips can be used to control insurance rate hikes and improve your fleet safety:
+These five tips can be used to control fleet insurance cost hikes and improve your fleet safety:

 1. Carry out regular assessments